 Editors Marie-Hélène Gutberlet and Brigitta Kuster win the Moving Image Book Award for their books On the Run: Perspectives on the Cinema of Med Hondo and 1970—2018 Interviews with Med Hondo (co-published by Archive Books and Arsenal – Institut für Film und Videokunst).

 The winning titles have been chosen as exemplary demonstrations of originality and excellence in the fields of moving image and photography book publishing, from the past year.
 The titles explore a range of themes, with particular cultural relevance for our current times including most notably cultural identity; collective experiences; social injustices; migration and memory, and global settings from India to Estonia and Africa.

-The 2021 winning titles will be showcased in two digital events presented in partnership with The Photographers’ Gallery on the 1st and 3rd June 2021.
-Sunil Gupta and Maria Kapajeva will be discussing common threads shared by both their books and how their experiences of book production cross over and diverge.
-Marie-Hélène Gutberlet, Brigitta Kuster and Chiara Figone, publisher of Archive Books, will speak about the process of editing their volumes on the work of Med Hondo, his career and cinematic legacy.
+The 2021 winning titles were showcased in two digital events presented in partnership with The Photographers’ Gallery on the 1st and 3rd June 2021.
+Sunil Gupta and Maria Kapajeva discussed common threads shared by both their books and how their experiences of book production cross over and diverge.
+Marie-Hélène Gutberlet, Brigitta Kuster and Chiara Figone, publisher of Archive Books, spoke about the process of editing their volumes on the work of Med Hondo, his career and cinematic legacy.